ONLINE HELP

 Path and generic name of files to list.
 Generic characters (* and?) are allowed.
 Special cases:

-• if the directory and the drive are not specified: the search path is built from the current drive and from the current directory for this drive.
+• if directory and drive not specified: the search path is built up from the current drive and the current directory for that drive.

-• if the drive is not specified while the directory is specified: the search path is built from the current drive and from the directory passed as parameter.
+• if the drive is not specified but the directory is: the search path is formed from the current drive and the directory passed as a parameter.

 • if the drive is specified while the directory is not specified, the search path is built from the specified drive and from the current directory for this drive.